-Steve from Badlandszig-zags this trope.
-On one hand, she's shown to have been sadistic, ruthless and sociopathic long before the Crossed outbreak, as demonstrated by her treatment of prisoners at Abu Ghraib and her abandonment of people who trusted her after the outbreak.
-On the other, she's implied to have a Freudian Excuse and seemingly mellows out during her travels with her companions.
-However, when she shoots Greg in the kneecap and leave him for the Crossed and when she willingly infects herself at the end she's firmly in the monster category.
+Steve from "Badlands" is shown to have been sadistic, ruthless and sociopathic long before the Crossed outbreak, as demonstrated by her treatment of prisoners at Abu Ghraib and her abandonment of people who trusted her after the outbreak.
+While she's implied to have a Freudian Excuse and seemingly mellows out during her travels with her companions, she proves herself a monster when she shoots Greg in the kneecap to leave him for the Crossed and willingly infects herself at the end.

 Though the comic is undeniably visceral and horrifying, the entire concept of Horsecock is pretty funny in a dark sort of way.

-The scene where the Crossed put on a song and dance routine, singing "We Could Have Been Anything" from Bugsy Malone.
+The scene where the Crossed sing "We Could Have Been Anything" from Bugsy Malone.

 Darkness-Induced Audience Apathy: As the comics progress, each new arc trying to top the last one in terms of shock value, it becomes increasingly difficult to care about all the blood, guts and absurdly over-the-top violence.
 For instance, the scene in the first series where the Crossed simultaneously gang-rape and mutilate a family was considered unbelievably horrific when it was released.
 Such a scene wouldn't even raise an eyebrow anymore.